bio1ixir/blog/content/evi1haxor/smed.md

 ## Scientific methods
-That would be so awful if I start explaining to you the importance of Science and over-the-top deal of certainty in scientific methods.
-So in laymen's words, you observe, enquire, do background research, make hypothesis, undertake rigorous experiments, formulate and test your hypothesis, modify your hypothesis and make conclusions accordingly to have a rich and juicy theory.
+That would be so awful if I start explaining to you the importance of Science and its over-the-top deal of certainty in scientific methods.
+So in laymen's words, you observe, enquire, do background research, make hypothesis, undertake rigorous experiments, formulate and test your hypothesis, modify your hypothesis and make conclusions accordingly to get yourself a rich and juicy theory.
 This is the standard model or flow chart, how the research methodology should be.
 <img class="b" src="https://raw.githubusercontent.com/evi1haxor/e1ixir/master/static/Screenshot_2018-09-02-12-45-51-493_net.ia.iawriter.png">